solana-labs/solana/docs/src/running-validator/vote-accounts.md

 ### Validator Identity

-The _validator identity_ is a system account that pays for all the vote transaction fees submitted by the vote account.
-Because the vote account is expected to vote on most valid blocks it receives, the validator identity account is frequently (as often as once per slot, or roughly every 400ms) signing transactions and paying fees.
-For this reason the validator identity account must be stored as a "hot wallet" as a keypair file on the same system the validator process is running.
+The _validator identity_ is a system account that is used to pay for all the vote transaction fees submitted by the vote account.
+Because the vote account is expected to vote on most valid blocks it receives, the validator identity account is frequently (potentially multiple times per second) signing transactions and paying fees.
+For this reason the validator identity account's keypair must be stored as a "hot wallet" in a keypair file on the same system the validator process is running.

-Because a hot wallet is generally less secure than an offline or "cold" wallet, we only recommend storing enough SOL on the Identity keypair to cover voting fees for some amount of time (perhaps a few weeks or months) and periodically topping off your validator identity account from a more secure wallet.
+Because a hot wallet is generally less secure than an offline or "cold" wallet, we only recommend storing enough SOL on the identity account to cover voting fees for some amount of time (perhaps a few weeks or months) and periodically topping off your validator identity account from a more secure wallet.